Cost of Car Stereo Installation

 “I had major issues with my factory radio,” wrote a reviewer in Texas.
 “They were able to get my radio approved and installed in 2 days.
 Thanks to Endurance for its quick response when contacted by the dealer to replace my radio with an identical, new factory radio.”

-In short, your car’s audio system should be covered under your factory bumper-to-bumper warranty (should you have any remaining).
-If you don’t, you might consider buying an extended auto warranty to protect your audio system and other sensitive mechanical and electronic components for years to come.
+In short, your car’s audio system should be covered under your factory bumper-to-bumper warranty if you have any coverage remaining.
+If you don’t, buying an extended auto warranty may help protect sensitive electronic components later on.

 » LEARN: What does a car warranty cover?